iahuang/Cyan/README.md

 # Cyan
-**A dynamically-typed, compiled programming language, designed for speed and usability**
+**A dynamically-typed, compiled programming language, designed for rapid prototyping**

 > upload your code to Github ffs